Javad-Manashti/Working-with-LLaMA/README.md

 # Working with LLaMa Course Repository

-A repository of course materials created and designed by Javad Manashti for the DataCamp course "Working with LLaMa".
+A repository of course materials created and designed for the DataCamp course "Working with LLaMa".

 ## Course Outline